xyurt/object-pool/README.md

 The raw pointer of the object pool can be retrieved with **object_pool_from_handle(handle)**

+# Overhead
+You can customize the overhead types thus their sizes with definitions documented in pool.h

 ## Potential Use Cases
 - Game engines (entities, particles, bullets)
 - Networking (packet reuse)